 A landlocked country in western Africa that’s home to 21.5 million, Burkina Faso is the site of a growing crisis that has gone largely underreported in our media.
 Political marginalization, the effects of the climate crisis, and conflict have combined to form an unprecedented humanitarian emergency in a country that, until recently, was most concerned with chronic hunger and malnutrition.
-This is also one of the reasons that Concern began working in Burkina Faso at the beginning of 2021.

 What led to conditions becoming so severe?
 Read on for five key points about Burkina Faso’s humanitarian crisis — and to learn about how Concern is working with communities to offset the scope and impact of this humanitarian emergency.